Jefftree/Course-Notes/f15/econ101.md

 The rule of law that protects private property and facilitates voluntary exchange in markets.

-A **positive** statement can be tested against facts.
-A **normative** statement cannot be tested.
+A **positive** statement can be tested against facts (what is).
+A **normative** statement cannot be tested (what ought to be)

 An **economic model** is a description of some aspect of the economic world that includes only those features that are needed for the purpose at hand.
 Simplified framework designed to illustrate complex processes.

 Economists are bad at testing economic models with facts so they use natural experiments, statistical investigations, and economic experiments.

-# Lecture 2
+# The Economic Problem

 The **production possibilities frontier** is the boundary between those combinations of goods and services that can be produced and those that cannot.

+**Ceteris paribus**: All other variables remaining constant

-To show PPF, focus on two goods at a time and hold the quantities of all other goods and services constant.
+To show PPF, focus on two goods at a time and hold the quantities of all other goods and services constant (ceteris paribus)

 Example: Cola vs pizza production in a month.
 With cola on $y$ axis and pizza on x axis, it's a graph with a negative slope that has the bounds fixed between $x$ and $y$ intercepts.
 At $y=0$, colas would be at $15$ million cans and it'll gradually decrease as more pizzas are manufactured.